EU rejects German bid to scrutinise Telefonica/E-Plus merger

-BRUSSELS Jan 30 The European Commission has rejected Germany's request to take the lead in regulatory scrutiny of Telefonica's proposed 8.6 billion euro ($11.7 billion) bid for KPN's German unit E-Plus, the watchdog said on Thursday.
+BRUSSELS The European Commission has rejected Germany's request to take the lead in regulatory scrutiny of Telefonica's (TEF.MC) proposed 8.6 billion euro (7.0 billion pounds) bid for KPN's (KPN.AS) German unit E-Plus, the watchdog said on Thursday.

 But the EU's antitrust agency turned down that request, saying it was better placed to assess the deal because of its experience in assessing mobile telecoms mergers and the need for a consistent application of merger control rules across the EU.